jboss-developer/jboss-eap-quickstarts/ejb-security-interceptors/README.md

 ### Remove the Security Domain Configuration by Running the JBoss CLI Script

-1. Start the JBoss server by typing the following:
+1. Start the JBoss EAP server by typing the following:

         For Linux:  JBOSS_HOME_SERVER_1/bin/standalone.sh
         For Windows:  JBOSS_HOME_SERVER_1\bin\standalone.bat